HOPE1411ELK/English_Sentence_Trainer/README.md

 Windows Defender or other antivirus software may show a security warning, but rest assured — this file is not a virus or malware.
 It is completely safe to use.

+You are welcome to fork this project and modify it for learning purposes.